barryclark/jekyll-now/_posts/2017-06-21-5-issues-icos.md

 ## 5. ICO buyers are speculators, not token consumers

 What we are seeing are scalpers lining up to buy concert tickets.
 Only to sell them to actual fans who weren&#8217;t aware of the concert when tickets went on sale.
 If you look at BAT, ownership is ridiculously concentrated.
 [5 buyers got half the supply](https://cryptoinsider.com/basic-attention-token-sale-raises-35-million-less-30-seconds/).
-I&#8217;d bet Ether that no meaningful advertisers (who are the [target market for owning BAT](http://www.scottshapiro.com/brave-attention-token-analysis/)) are part of this group.
+I&#8217;d bet Ether that no meaningful advertisers (who are the [target market for owning BAT]({{ site.baseurl }}{% 2017-06-08-brave-attention-token-analysis %})I are part of this group.
 If BAT truly becomes useful, advertisers will have to find their way to buy BAT from these speculators off exchanges.

 * * *